 A gentle map for the journey through Ecclesiastes

 Ecclesiastes opens with a word that can sound bleak—“meaningless,” or more literally “vapor.”
-The Teacher surveys achievement, wisdom, and pleasure and finds them unable to bear the full weight of our longing.
+The Teacher surveys achievement, wisdom, and pleasure and finds them unable to bear the full weight of our longing, much like the themes of honest faith and deeper hope in Job.
 Yet the purpose is not despair; it is to pull our trust off fragile foundations and point us toward a simple, faithful life under God’s care.

 The refrain “a time for…” names seasons we do not control.
 We may sow well and face setbacks; we may work hard and see outcomes we didn’t plan.
-The Teacher’s honesty makes space for our mixed days—promotion and disappointment, celebration and grief—and helps us hold both with reverence before God.
+The Teacher’s honesty makes space for our mixed days—promotion and disappointment, celebration and grief—and, much like the lessons in 1 Chronicles for today’s reader, helps us hold both with reverence before God.

 Ecclesiastes Bible Study Overview

-The heart of Ecclesiastes is not cynicism but calibration.
-It calibrates our expectations so that gifts can be received as gifts and not demanded as guarantees.
+Ecclesiastes offers honesty instead of cynicism.
+It resets our expectations so that gifts can be received as gifts and not demanded as guarantees.
 The Teacher keeps reminding us that eternity is set in our hearts while our days remain limited; that tension does not vanish but it can be held faithfully.

 Listening to the Teacher: key themes with Scripture windows